 Youth, High School and collegiate players should also follow similar guidelines.
 It is important not to play year round and take a few months off to allow for appropriate recovery.
 As the off season progresses, a baseball specific screen should be done to assess for any musculoskeletal or mechanical flaws.
 The HSS Overhead Athlete Screen and Pitchers Video Analysis at HSS West Side Sports Medicine Institute can be particularly helpful in learning proper technique and progression.

 Here in the Northeast, players also have to take the weather into account.
 It often stays cold well into the baseball season, and a proper warm-up is necessary prior to playing or performing baseball activities.
-An active warm-up may consist of cycling, light jogging or calisthenics and serves to increase body core temperature, heart rate, and blood flow to the muscles, tendons and ligaments.
+An active warm-up may consist of active stretching, light jogging or biking and serves to increase body core temperature, heart rate, and blood flow to the muscles, tendons and ligaments.
 This will increase the elastic properties of muscles and tendons and prepare the body for high speed activities, starting and stopping, and changes of direction.
 This may reduce the chance of injury and play a role in performance enhancement.

 Wherever the team is located, strengthening and mobility exercises need to be maintained throughout the season to reduce muscular soreness and fatigue, increase rate of recovery, and prevent any muscular imbalances that often occur with baseball activities.